DavTheHuman/mcat/README.md

 Select Help:

 ```
-Filters songs from the cached MonsterCat Catalog.
+Filters songs from the cached Monstercat Catalog.

 Options: